 A typical inkjet printhead is shown at the bottom right in the picture below.
 The PageWide printhead assembly unit is the one pictured on the left.
 So I ask, which printhead 'type' is more susceptible to clogging?
 I would say that a printhead with 10 times the number of nozzles probably has about 10 times the chance of getting clogged nozzles.
 This is just my logic but does that not make sense?

 Lets look at the cost ...
-The HP PageWide Pro 577dw is currently retailing for $899 CDN$ and the prices go up real quick from there.
+The HP PageWide Pro 577dw, as of March 2022, is currently retailing for $1,079 CDN$ at Staples.ca (click link to see today's pricing) and the prices go up real quick from there.
 You can actually pay $3,500 to over $10,000 for a PageWide 'Enterprise' Series printer!!
 Really???
 For an inkjet printer????

 HP PageWide Enterprise Colour Flow MFP 785zs Printer

-Replacement Original HP cartridges for the 577dw are about $450 for a set of regular capacity cartridges rated at 3,500 pages black and 3,000 pages for the colours.
-The high capacity cartridges are about $700/set rated at 10,000 pages black and 7,000 pages for colours.
-So it is true as advertised that going with the high capacity cartridges does offer printing which is less expensive than most laser printers BUT ....
+Replacement Original HP cartridges for the 577dw are about $470 for a set of regular capacity cartridges rated at 3,500 pages black and 3,000 pages for the colours.
+The high capacity cartridges are about $740/set rated at 10,000 pages black and 7,000 pages for colours.
+So it is true as advertised that going with the high capacity cartridges does offer printing which is less expensive than most colour laser printers BUT ....

-So lets say you've owned one of these printers for 18 months and have just put in a new set of high capacity cartridges which cost you $700 ... the black printhead develops clogged nozzles which cleanings or even a purge cycle or two won't clear. (again, that is why most inkjet printers are replaced) It's off warranty ...
+So lets say you've owned one of these printers for 18 months and have just put in a new set of high capacity cartridges which cost you $740 ... the black printhead develops clogged nozzles which cleanings or even a purge cycle or two won't clear. (again, that is why most inkjet printers are replaced) It's off warranty ...
 I don't know if you can buy a replacement printhead assembly, but if you can it, rest assured it will be expensive.
-Even if you can buy a replacement printhead, paying someone to replace it will be very expensive.
+Even if you can buy a replacement printhead, paying someone to replace it will be very expensive as the printer has to be completely dismantled enorder to gain access to the printhead assembly.
 Chances are the cost for printhead replacement will be close to the cost of a new Pro 577 printer.